kariat-arjun/nordic-wifi-mqtt/README.md

 The ip of the mqtt brocker server can be updated by changing the "" field in the prj.conf file The topic name is provided in the config.h file

+Please note that the MQTT updates will be added soon